 - VMware Horizon 7 Details – Instant Clones, Blast Extreme ++

-Not to forget really useful and logical, tight integration of performance monitoring and healthchecks which is now included within the VSAN 6.2 and not as some “obscure” Ruby vSphere Console and VSAN observer playing utility.
+Not to forget really useful and logical, tight integration of performance monitoring and health checks which are now included within the VSAN 6.2 and not as some “obscure” Ruby vSphere Console and VSAN observer playing utility.
 A real plus for day-to-day admin…

 VSAN 6.2 really becomes one of the best hyper-converged software solutions tightly integrated with vSphere.
-We’re wondering to see the market adoption but VMware claims already 3000 VSAN clients world wide so with better product they’ll probably see this number grow rapidly.
+We’re wondering to see the market adoption but VMware claims already 3000 VSAN clients worldwide so with the better product they’ll probably see this number grow rapidly.

 However very popular within SMBs offers stays those lower costs vSphere offers which does not have all the “bells and whistles”, but do the job well for those small shops.
 I talk here about vSphere Essentials and vSphere Essentials Plus.
 Those offers, including minimum 1 year support are best values for SMBs seeking robustness and reliability only VMware can offer.
 Let’s wait and see when the next release of vSphere will became available and which secret weapon(s) to outperform the competition will it brings.